MorrisseyLab/DeCryptICS/README.md

 # DeCryptICS
 # Deep Crypt Image Classifier and Segmenter

 The tool is currently a work-in-progress.
 Crypt counting is fully functional.

-See the install\_instructions.txt file for a step-by-step guide that may help.
+See the install\_instructions.txt file for a step-by-step (Linux) guide that may help.

 External dependencies are currently: